Del Rio, California

-Del Rio (Spanish: Del Río, meaning "Of The River") is a census-designated place (CDP) in Stanislaus County, California, United States that is located around the Del Rio Country Club.
-The population was 1,270 at the 2010 census, up from 1,168 at the 2000 census.
+Del Rio (Spanish: Del Río, meaning "Of The River") is an unincorporated community in Stanislaus County, California, United States that is located around the Del Rio Country Club.
+The population was 1,399 at the 2020 census, up from 1,270 at the 2010 census.
+For statistical purposes, the United States Census Bureau has defined the community as a census-designated place (CDP).
 It is part of the Modesto Metropolitan Statistical Area.